PIRomanCod/DS_Team_Project/README.md

 - The ability to reset the user's password by email.
 - Ability to create and edit user profiles, save users data in the database.
 - all users can work only with their documents.
-- history of requests to LLM available only for the user
+- data, files and history of requests to LLM available only for the user

 5. Admin abilities:
 - Separation of users by roles such as admin, moderator and regular user.
 Each role will have appropriate access rights to the functionality of the web service.
 - Redis is used to limit the number of requests and cache data to improve performance

-6. "AI Docs Analyzer" uses technologies such as: FastAPI, Streamlit, PostgreSQL, Docker, OpenAI, Faiss, Git, LangChain, Cloudinary, Redis.
+6. "AI Docs Researcher" uses technologies such as: FastAPI, Streamlit, PostgreSQL, Docker, OpenAI, Faiss, Git, LangChain, Cloudinary, Redis.

 # How to start for developers: